Jon-AtAWS/opensearch-ml-quickstart/README.md

 You configure OS_BEDROCK_URL in `<root>/conifgs/.env`.

-Set the access and secret key for the account connecting to Bedrock `OS_BEDROCK_ACCESS_KEY=<Your AWS Access Key>` `OS_BEDROCK_SECRET_KEY=<Your AWS Secret Access Key>`
+Set the access and secret key for the account connecting to Bedrock<br>
+`OS_BEDROCK_ACCESS_KEY=<Your AWS Access Key>` `OS_BEDROCK_SECRET_KEY=<Your AWS Secret Access Key>`

-Set the destination region `OS_BEDROCK_REGION=<Destination bedrock region>`
+Set the destination region<br>
+`OS_BEDROCK_REGION=<Destination bedrock region>`

 Set the URL where the quickstart will access Bedrock.
 The URL must be of the form: https://bedrock-runtime.`<region>`.amazonaws.com/model/`<model name>`/invoke.
-For example, to use Titan text embeddings, specify `https://bedrock-runtime.us-west-2.amazonaws.com/model/amazon.titan-embed-text-v1/invoke`.
+For example, to use Titan text embeddings, specify `https://bedrock-runtime.us-west-2.amazonaws.com/model/amazon.titan-embed-text-v1/invoke`.<br>
 `OS_BEDROCK_URL=<Bedrock URL>`

 Depending on your model, set the number of vector dimensions for the generated embeddings.
-E.g., for Amazon Titan text embeddings, use 1536 dimensions.
+E.g., for Amazon Titan text embeddings, use 1536 dimensions.<br>
 `OS_BEDROCK_MODEL_DIMENSION=1536`

+# Working with Amazon OpenSearch Service

+You can use opensearch-ml-quickstart to connect to an Amazon OpenSearch Service domain.
+Opensearch-ml-quickstart does not work with Amazon OpenSearch Serverless collections, you must deploy a managed cluster.

+Follow (the developer guide's instructions)[https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsgcreate-domain.html] to create a domain, with these changes:

+1. Under **Network** choose **Public Access**
+2. Under **Fine-grained access control** choose **Create master user**
+   - Set a master user name and password.
+Record these for later use

+Set up variables in `<root>/configs/.env`

+Set the master user's login credentials<br>
+`AOS_USERNAME=<Your domain's 'Master user' user name>` `AOS_PASSWORD=<Your domain's 'Master user' password>`

+Set the domain name<br>
+`AOS_DOMAIN_NAME=<Your domain's name>`
+`AOS_REGION=<Your domain's region>`

+Set the domain's Domain Endpoint.
+You can find this on the OpenSearch Service console in the AWS console.
+Click on **Managed clusters > Domains > <your domain name>** in the left nav to get to your domain's dashboard.
+Locate the domain endpoint and copy-paste it<br>
+`AOS_HOST_URL=<Your domain's endpoint>`

+AOS_AWS_USER_NAME=

 # Testing